 - Violation of the Carnegie Mellon University policies of non-discrimination

-- Violation of the Carnegie Mellon University policy on sexual harassment
+- Violation of the Carnegie Mellon University Policy against Sexual Harassment and Sexual Assault

 - Violation of the Carnegie Mellon University policy on HIV/AIDS